 - 1. Relocation of an existing manufactured building does not constitute an alteration. - 2.
-A relocated building shall comply with wind speed requirements of the new location, using the appropriate wind speed map.
-If the existing building was manufactured in compliance with the Standard Building Code (prior to March 1, 2002), the wind speed map of the Standard Building Code shall be applicable.
-If the existing building was manufactured in compliance with the Florida Building Code (after March 1, 2002), the wind speed map of the Florida Building Code shall be applicable.
+A relocated manufactured building shall comply with wind speed requirements of the new location, using the appropriate wind speed map.
+If the existing manufactured building was manufactured in compliance with the Standard Building Code (prior to March 1, 2002), the wind speed map of the Standard Building Code shall be applicable.
+If the existing manufactured building was manufactured in compliance with the Florida Building Code (after March 1, 2002), the wind speed map of the Florida Building Code shall be applicable. - 3.
+A relocated manufactured building shall comply with the flood hazard area requirements of the new location, if applicable. - 102.8 Existing mechanical equipment.
+An agency or local government may not require that existing mechanical equipment located on or above the surface of a roof be installed in compliance with the requirements of the Florida Building Code until the equipment is being replaced or moved during reroofing and is not in compliance with the provisions of the Florida Building Code relating to roof-mounted mechanical units.